Murtaza01/obsidian-vault/homework/drama/dr_faustus.md

-and Mephistophilis helps him clear it, Faustus sees an inscription on his arm that says "Home,fuge" which means "flee", at first he thinks that his eyes are deceiving him, but then he looks again and sees the inscription clearly, he acknowledge that if he tries to flee to God, God will throw him in hell, so he ignore this and continue to sign the contract with his blood.
+and Mephistophilis helps him clear it, Faustus sees an inscription on his arm that says "Home,fuge" which means "flee", at first he thinks that his eyes are deceiving him, but then he looks again and sees the inscription clearly, he acknowledges that if he tries to flee to God, God will throw him in hell, so he ignore this and continue to sign the contract with his blood.

-**Quote 11/ Marriage is but a ceremonial toy,**\
-**And if thou lov'st me think no more of it.**\
-**I'll cull thee out the fairest courtesans,**\
-**And bring them every morning to thy bed.**\
-**She whom thine eye shall like, they heart shall have,**\
-**Were she as chaste as was Penelope,**\
-**As wise as Saba, or as beautiful**\
-**As was bright Lucifer before his fall**\.

-These lines are said by Mephistophilis, after Faustus commands Mephistophilis to fetch (bring) him a wife.
-Mephistophilis refuses because marriage is sacred, it is a union blessed by god, and he as a devil doesn't accept that, instead of a wife  Mephistophilis tells Faustus that he can bring him any woman his heart desires, be it Penelope which is a woman from Greek mythology who was known for her chastity, or the wise queen Saba, or Lucifer himself when he was an angel.